noahsug/card-auto-battler/README.md

 Game TODO:

-High Pri:

-1. pass game state to actions - stop trying to be so smart
-2. set OrderAcquired in CardInstance, use it as uid + for sorting in cards screen
+1. Relic select screen

-3. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
+1. shuffle discard back into deck and use UID (OrderAcquired field in CardInstance?) to fix animation, use seeded random to ensure shuffle is always the same
-4. implement Play/Pause
+1. implement Play/Pause
-5. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
+1. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
-6. clicking a card in battle screen pauses and zooms in on card
+1. clicking a card in battle screen pauses and zooms in on card
-7. clicking a card in deck view screen zooms in on card
+1. clicking a card in deck view screen zooms in on card
-8. add loading screen
+1. add loading screen
-9. heart lives icon should be an outline, not filled in
+1. heart lives icon should be an outline, not filled in

 Maybe TODO: